mies/wercker-perceptor/views/flask.md

 	web: python app.py
 ```

-From the Wercker dashboard select the deployment tab and create a Heroku deploy target by adding your Heroku API key.from your [account page on Heroku](https://dashboard.heroku.com/account)
+From the wercker dashboard select the deployment tab and create a Heroku deploy target by adding your Heroku API key.from your [account page on Heroku](https://dashboard.heroku.com/account)

 ## Push your code to GitHub